Saint Pierre and Miquelon: Politics

+Defence and gendarmerie

 France is responsible for the defence of the islands.
-The French Navy has maintained a patrol boat, the ex-trawler Fulmar, in the region since 1997.
+The French Navy deploys the ex-trawler Fulmar in the territory for operations in both territorial and regional waters.
 Law enforcement in Saint Pierre and Miquelon is the responsibility of a branch of the French Gendarmerie Nationale; there are two police stations in the archipelago.

-On 10 January 2022 Saint Pierre and Miquelon made international news when MP Stéphane Claireaux, a member of the governing La République en Marche (LREM) was pelted with seaweed and stones in response to the government's new COVID-19 rules.
-The rule was announced by the state representative, the prefect, on 2 January for the island and angered residents.

 Maritime boundary case

-France claimed a 200 nmi exclusive economic zone for Saint-Pierre and Miquelon, and in August 1983 the naval ship Lieutenant de vaisseau Le Hénaff and the seismic ship Lucien Beaufort were sent to explore for oil in the disputed zone.
+France claimed a 200 nmi exclusive economic zone for Saint-Pierre and Miquelon.
+Further, in August 1983, the naval ship Lieutenant de vaisseau Le Hénaff and the seismic ship Lucien Beaufort were sent to explore for oil in the disputed zone.
 In addition to the potential oil reserves, cod fishing rights on the Grand Banks of Newfoundland were at stake in the dispute.
 In the late 1980s, indications of declining fish stocks began to raise serious concern over the depletion of the fishery.
 In 1992, an arbitration panel awarded the islands an exclusive economic zone of 12348 sqkm to settle a longstanding territorial dispute with Canada, although it represents only 25% of what France had sought.

 The 1992 decision fixed the maritime boundaries between Canada and the islands, but did not demarcate the continental shelf.